rgenge/HuffmanCompressor/README.md

 Instead of having the whole ASCII table with 8 bits each character, you will create your own coding table with less memory used due to the Huffman algorithm.
 You can find a brief explanation about it there: https://en.wikipedia.org/wiki/Huffman_coding

 #Shared Memory

-In this program we use the sys/shm.h library and shared memory functions to share the information from the encoder to the decoder.
+In this program we use the sys/shm.h library and shared memory functions to share the information used for compress the file from the encoder to the decoder.
 Shared memory is used to improve the data management of the programs, because you can use the same memory address and it is even faster to access the memory.
+In this program we used the shared memory to save the compression rate, files size, and time.
+Those information are stored when compressing and then impressed by the descompressor.
 You can find more about it here : https://man7.org/linux/man-pages/man0/sys_shm.h.0p.html